fishline/Py2crazy/README.md

 Py2crazy is CPython 2.7.5 hacked to support finer-grained tracing and debugging.

-Specifically, I've implemented three main features:
+I've implemented three main features:

 1. Debuggers now call the trace function at (roughly) each executed bytecode rather than each new executed line.